auth0/open-source-template/GENERAL-CONTRIBUTING.md

 ### Got a question or problem?

-Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-Please join us over in the Auth0 community at [community.auth0.com](https://community.auth0.com).
-Therefore, we will close all issues that are requests for general support and redirect to this section.
+Please do not open issues for general support or usage questions.
+Instead, join us over in the Auth0 community at [community.auth0.com](https://community.auth0.com) and create post your question there in the correct category with a descriptive tag.

 ### Vulnerability Reporting